 I am pleased to report that my time with VIPKid has been straightforward, flexible and exactly what I needed.
 I renewed my contract twice already (once every 6 months) and I intend to keep teaching with them for the foreseeable future.

 Read on to learn more about VIPKid and find out if teaching online is right for you.

 1. VIPKid Teacher Requirements

 The only qualifications you need to become a VIPKid teacher are an American accent and a college degree.
 There’s a requirement for teaching experience, but I’d expand it to encompass any previous work with kids.
 The higher the degree, the better.
 If you don’t have a degree, you’ll need to find an alternative company to teach for — thankfully, I have a downloadable list for you at the end of this post.

-You technically don’t need any teaching experience or TEFL certifications to work for VIPKid.
+You don’t need any teaching experience or TEFL certifications to work for VIPKid.
 Their requirements are ever-changing and could include a requirement that you get certified in their own program.
 I didn’t have any teaching experience per se but talked about my time volunteering with children at an equestrian center and tutoring in high school.
 I think having a law degree made the hiring committee more willing to give me a shot.

 Note that if you do have teaching experience and certifications, that is a factor that will work in your favor and result in a higher salary, to be discussed below.

 2. Internet and Classroom Requirements